Health and Climate Network (2021-2023)

 Sustainable, resilient health systems are needed to deliver care when and where it is needed in an unstable climate, without further damaging the environment.

-The Health & Climate Network is funded by Clean Air Fund
+The Health & Climate Network was funded by the Clean Air Fund